danial-khawaja/KidneyDisease_SQL/README.md

 _______________________________________________________________________________________________________________________________________________________________________

-SQL Queries to identify the totals, averages, and percentages of risk factors and comorbidities of CKD
+### SQL Queries to identify totals, averages, and percentages of CKD risk factors

 --Number of patients with chronic kidney disease and without chronic kidney disease: